Dave Pelzer: Controversy

-In a 2002 The New York Times article by Pat Jordan, the author questioned the reliability of Pelzer's recollections.
+In 2002, Pat Jordan wrote a disputed article in The New York Times Magazine that questioned the reliability of Pelzer's recollections.
 He said that "Pelzer has an exquisite recall of his abuse, but almost no recall of anything that would authenticate that abuse", such as any details about his mother.
-Two members of his family, his maternal grandmother and brother, have disputed his book.
-One of his younger brothers, Stephen, denied that any abuse took place, and said that he thinks Pelzer was placed in foster care because "he started a fire and was caught shoplifting".
-However, his other brother, Richard Pelzer, is author of the book A Brother's Journey, which affirms much of what Dave has said and describes his own abuse when Dave was finally removed from the home.
-In regard to this, Dave Pelzer has said that Stephen is "semi-retarded, he has Bell's palsy.
+Pelzer's younger brother, Stephen Pelzer, has disputed his book, denying that any abuse took place, and stating that he thinks Pelzer was placed in foster care because "he started a fire and was caught shoplifting", and goes on to accuse Pelzer of having been discharged from the U.S. Air Force on psychological grounds.
+However, another brother, Richard Pelzer, author of the book A Brother's Journey, affirms much of what Pelzer has said and describes his own abuse when Dave was finally removed from the home.
+In regard to Stephen's comments, Pelzer has said that Stephen is "semi-retarded, he has Bell's palsy.
 He worshipped my mum.
 He misses her terribly because she protected him."
-Due to the criticism from The New York Times article Pelzer does not give interviews often.
+Furthermore, he has documented proof that – contrary to Stephen's accusations – he was honorably discharged from the U.S. Air Force.
+Due to the criticism from The New York Times Magazine article, Pelzer does not give interviews often.

-In an article in The Boston Globe, Pelzer's grandmother said she believed Pelzer had been abused but not as severely as he described.
-She also said she didn't believe his brother Richard was abused.
-It was revealed, however, that Pelzer's grandmother did not live in the same state as his brothers and family and was not in contact with them when the abuse happened.
+In an article in The Boston Globe, Pelzer's maternal grandmother said she believed Pelzer had been abused but not as severely as he described.
+She also said she did not believe his brother Richard was abused.
+It was revealed, however, that Pelzer's grandmother did not live in the same state as his family and was not in contact with them at the time of the abuse.

-An article in The Guardian notes that gaps in the background narrative "makes the foreground harder to trust".
-The author writes, "My own hunch is that, substantially, he's telling the truth ...
-But there is a definite feeling of exaggeration in the later two books..."
-The author then states the same feeling Plotz also covered in his article, that she feels Pelzer is profiting from his abuse and minimizing the seriousness of the crime by making the writing "entertaining".
+In a review for The Guardian, Geraldine Bedell notes that gaps in the background narrative "makes the foreground harder to trust", but believes that "substantially, [Pelzer]'s telling the truth ...
+But there is a definite feeling of exaggeration in the later two books...".
+More than any concern about the veracity of all the minutiae in the novel, she was bothered by the trend of authors even writing about their abusive childhoods, grouping Pelzer with Andrea Ashworth, Jennifer Lauck, Martin Amis and Tony Thornton as authors who she feels are merely profiting from their abuse by writing in an entertaining style – though she does mention examples of "national and local agencies working with sexual-abuse survivors" appreciating the honest portrayal of what happens in these situations.

-Current life
+Other work

-After writing his many books, David Pelzer spends much of his time doing community work.
-He has given lectures across the country, and he is also a volunteer.
-Pelzer is now a motivational speaker and speaks to high school students and adults about the concept of resilience.
-Pelzer has also sometimes made television appearances about his books.
+Pelzer does community work and has given lectures across the country.
+As a motivational speaker, he speaks to high school students and adults about the concept of resilience.